Quick! Our heroes need to have some sort of mystical object to find! Writer B:

 Anime and Manga

 - The Shichishito features in the second case of Phoenix Wright: Ace Attorney: Trials and Tribulations.
-It comes back as a major piece of evidence in the final case.
+It comes back as the murder weapon in the final case (Or rather the assumed murder weapon.
+The actual weapon was the victim's Sword Cane).

 - The Dark Dragon Blade in Ninja Gaiden is styled after this weapon.